Managing your home: new build

 You will be provided with individual contact details for your New Homes Manager when you move in.

-After one year, the property will be managed by a Neighbourhood Manager: we will tell you who this is.You can contact them through our Customer Care Line on 0300 123 3456 (press option 2).
-They’re open from 8am to 5pm Tuesday and Thursday, and from 8am to 6pm on Monday, Wednesday and Friday.
+After one year, the property will be managed by a Neighbourhood Manager.
+We will tell you who this is, and you can contact them through our Customer Care Line on 0300 123 3456.

 Managing your home: existing property

 If you’ve bought an existing Family Mosaic property, then it will be managed by a Neighbourhood Manager.

 They’re responsible for monitoring communal services that are delivered to your development.
 The setting and administration of your service charge is managed by our Service Charge Team.